insected/bobbae_gcp-wiki/MLOps.md

 [MLflow](https://mlflow.org/)  is an open source platform to manage the ML lifecycle, including experimentation, reproducibility, deployment, and a central model registry.

+### MLflow Tracking

+MLflow Tracking is an API and UI for logging parameters, code versions, metrics and output files when running your machine learning code to later visualize them.

+### MLflow Projects

+MLflow Projects provide a standard format for packaging reusable data science code.
+Each project is simply a directory with code or a Git repository.

+### MLflow Models

+MLflow Models is a convention for packaging machine learning models in multiple formats called “flavors”.
+MLflow offers a variety of tools to help you deploy different flavors of models.

+### MLflow Model Registry

+The MLflow Model Registry component is a centralized model store, set of APIs, and UI, to collaboratively manage the full lifecycle of an MLflow Model.
+It provides model lineage (which MLflow experiment and run produced the model), model versioning, stage transitions (for example from staging to production), and annotations.

 ## Neptune